ejplatform/ej-server/docs/deploy.rst

 ======

 EJ relies on Docker and a Docker orchestration technology for its deployment process.
-We assume, by simplicity, that your deployment is going to use Docker Compose.
-It will work with other technologies (we use Rancher, for instance), but of course we cannot anticipate the details of your infrastructure and Docker Compose is a useful reference for many other orchestration technologies.
+We assume, for simplicity, that your deployment is going to use Docker Compose.
+It works with other technologies (we use Rancher, for instance), but of course we cannot anticipate the details of your infrastructure to provide a detailed guide.
+Docker Compose is a useful reference and common ground for many other orchestration technologies.

 The easiest way to proceed is to use the pre-build images available on `Docker Hub`_ and personalize your installation using environment variables.
 You must